OSA Election Slate for 2019 Offices

 Amy Eskilson Profile

 Inrad Optics, USA

 Appointed in October 2012, Amy Eskilson serves as the President and Chief Executive Officer of Inrad Optics, located in Northvale, NJ.
 Inrad Optics is a manufacturer of exceptional quality crystal materials, crystal devices and high precision optical components.
 As the leader of a small publicly held company, Ms. Eskilson has a responsibility to both the business and to its shareholders.

-Prior to joining the Inrad Optics team Amy spent 18 years with Thorlabs Inc., the photonic tools catalog company.
+Prior to joining the Inrad Optics team, Amy Eskilson spent 18 years with Thorlabs Inc., the photonic tools catalog company.
 She joined the fledgling business in 1992 as an inside sales representative.
 She assumed progressively more responsible roles, including call center and technical sales manager, as well as heading the trade show and industry sponsorship areas.

-Amy is an engaged advocate for Photonics, championing the field from the importance of basic research through the downstream commercialization of photonics technologies.
+Amy Eskilson is an engaged advocate for Photonics, championing the field from the importance of basic research through the downstream commercialization of photonics technologies.

-Amy also serves as a Trustee of the Board of the New Jersey Manufacturing Extension Partnership, one of the top performing MEP organizations in the national MEP NIST system.
+She also serves as a Trustee of the Board of the New Jersey Manufacturing Extension Partnership, one of the top performing MEP organizations in the national MEP NIST system.

-Ms. Eskilson has a 20 plus year history of service to the Optical Society.Beginning with the CLEO Exhibitor Advisory Committee in the 90’s thru her recent term as an Optical Society Board Director at Large, Amy is a committed OSA member.
+Ms. Eskilson has a 20 plus year history of service to The Optical Society.Beginning with the CLEO Exhibitor Advisory Committee in the 90’s thru her recent term as an elected Director at Large on the OSA Board of Directors, Amy Eskilson is a committed OSA member.
 Highlights of her service include her 6 years of work on the OSA Public Policy Committee.
-This work includes advocating on Capitol Hill for the NPI, the Photonics NNMI, and development of the Optical Society’s recently adopted I4
+This work includes advocating on Capitol Hill for the NPI, the Photonics NNMI, and development of OSA’s recently adopted I4

 Core Values Statement.